When a rental provider can claim the bond

 - set out the agreed division in the bond claim form.

-If they do nothing, the RTBA will pay the bond to you after the 14 day period.
+If the rental provider does nothing, the RTBA will pay the bond to you.

-If there is a dispute about the bond, you or the rental provider can apply to Rental Dispute Resolution Victoria (RDRV) for help.
+If there is a dispute about the bond, you or the rental provider can apply to RDRV for help.

 RDRV will ask the rental provider to provide evidence for any claims they are making on the bond, and RDRV will review the details, discuss it with both parties and try to help you reach a fair outcome.